whaakman/azure-docs.nl-nl/articles/billing-download-azure-invoice-daily-usage-date.md

-<properties
+---
-	pageTitle="How to download your Azure billing invoice and daily usage data | Microsoft Azure" description="Describes how to download your Azure billing invoice and daily usage data" services=""
+title: How to download your Azure billing invoice and daily usage data | Microsoft Docs
-	documentationCenter=""
-	authors="genlin"
-	manager="mbaldwin"
-	editor=""
-	tags="billing"
-	/>

-<tags
-	ms.service="billing"
-	ms.workload="na"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="08/17/2016"
-	ms.author="genli"/>
+description: Describes how to download your Azure billing invoice and daily usage data
+services: ''
+documentationcenter: ''
+author: genlin
+manager: mbaldwin
+editor: ''
+tags: billing

+ms.service: billing
+ms.workload: na
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 08/17/2016
+ms.author: genli

+---
 # How to download your Azure billing invoice and daily usage data
+> [!NOTE]

-> [AZURE.NOTE] If you need more help at any point in this article, please [contact support](https://portal.azure.com/?#blade/Microsoft_Azure_Support/HelpAndSupportBlade) to get your issue resolved quickly.
+> If you need more help at any point in this article, please [contact support](https://portal.azure.com/?#blade/Microsoft_Azure_Support/HelpAndSupportBlade) to get your issue resolved quickly.
+>
+>

 As the Azure account administrator, you can view the current bill at the Azure Account Center and download statements for the previous six billing periods as well.
 Here’s how:

 1. Sign into the [Azure Account Center](https://account.windowsazure.com/subscriptions) as the account administrator.
 In the [Azure portal](https://portal.azure.com), you can access the Account Center by selecting **Subscription**>*the subscription name*>**Manage**.

+   > [!NOTE]
-	> [AZURE.NOTE] Only the  account administrator has permission to access the Account Center.
+   > Only the  account administrator has permission to access the Account Center.
 For more information about how to find out who is the account administrator of the subscription, see the [Frequently asked questions](billing-subscription-transfer.md#faq).
+   >
+   >
 2. Select the subscription for which you want the invoice and usage information.
 3. Select **BILLING HISTORY**. </br>![billinghistory](./media/billing-download-azure-invoice-daily-usage-date/Billinghisotry.png)
 4. You can see your statements for the last six billing periods as well as the current unbilled period. </br>![billingsum](./media/billing-download-azure-invoice-daily-usage-date/billingSum.png)</br>